Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Mapping properties of the linear Poisson operator

-We show the converse first for $k=0$.
-This follows immediately from \eqref{sm} and \eqref{eq:poisson con't better} since the assumption on $w$ implies that, for $\delta, \delta'$ in the definition of $\vl_\pm$ sufficiently small, $w \in H^{s, \vl_{max} + 1}$.
+We show the converse statement first for $k=0$.
+This follows immediately from \eqref{sm} and \eqref{eq:poisson con't better} since the assumption on $w$ implies that $w \in H^{s, \vl_{\text{max} }+1}$, provided that $\delta$ in the definition of $\sw_\pm$ is sufficiently small, so that $w$ is microlocally trivial in the region where $\sw_{\max} \neq -1/2$.
 For any positive integer $k$, we write

 where $Q$ is microlocally equal to the identity on the microsupport of $w$, and microlocally trivial near the radial sets.
-Then $(\Id - Q) f$ is Schwartz, so using \eqref{eq:Padsmooth}, $P(\lambda)^* (\Id - Q) f$ is $C^\infty$.
+Then $(\Id - Q) w$ is Schwartz, so using \eqref{eq:Padsmooth}, $P(\lambda)^* (\Id - Q) w$ is $C^\infty$.
 For the other term, the adjoint of Proposition~\ref{prop:BP} shows that $P(\lambda)^* Qf$ is in $H^k(\partial M)$. \end{proof}

 We now begin our analysis of the incoming/outgoing data of distributions in the image of $R(\lambda \pm i 0)$.
 The main improvement in the regularity of this incoming/outgoing data comes from a combination of the mapping properties of the Poisson operator and its adjoint, together with the reproducing formula \eqref{u-decomp}.